jbcodeforce/jbcodeforce.github.io/docs/methodology/data-intensive/index.md

 **"Understanding business objectives"** is a common task in each lifecycle, but in the context of microservice solution, adoption [**event storming**](https://jbcodeforce.github.io/eda-studies/event-storming/) practice and [domain driven design](https://jbcodeforce.github.io/eda-studies/ddd/) will help understanding the business process, the data aggregates, and the bounded contexts.

 The solution will group a lot of out of the shelves components and a set of microservices supporting the implementation of the business logic and the intelligent application.
 A lot of things need to be considered while implementing each microservice from a data point of view.
-We recommend reading **[data pipeline for data intensive application](../../patterns/data-pipeline/)** to assess what needs to be done, and some best practices.

-Among the tasks described in these release and development iteration loops, we do not need to cover each of them, but may be highlight the **Integration service** task  which has a blue border to demonstrate integration activities between the different lifecycles, like ML model integration which is developed in the [MLops iteration](#mlops-lifecycle).
+Among the tasks described in these release and development iteration loops, we do not need to cover each of them, but may be highlight the **Integration service** task  which has a blue border to demonstrate integration activities between the different life cycles, like ML model integration which is developed in the [MLops iteration](#mlops-lifecycle).

 ### DataOps